Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 Over/under insights

-- Kansas City and its opponents have gone over the current 52-point total in six of eight games this season.
+- Kansas City and its opponents have combined to score more than 52 points in six of eight games this season.

 - New York's games have gone over 52 points in two opportunities this season.

-- Monday's over/under is 5.2 points higher than the combined 46.8 PPG average of the two teams.
+- Monday's total is 5.2 points higher than the combined 46.8 PPG average of the two teams.

-- The 54.7 points per game these two squads have allowed to opponents this season are 2.7 more than the 52 over/under in this contest.
+- This contest's total is 2.7 points lower than the 54.7 these two squads combine to give up per game in 2020.

-- Chiefs games this season feature an average total of 54.8 points, a number 2.8 points higher than Monday's over/under.
+- The average total in Chiefs games this season is 54.8, 2.8 points more than Monday's total of 52.

 Chiefs stats and trends

-- Kansas City is 2-2 against the spread and 3-1 overall this season when the team scores more than 25.7 points.
+- Kansas City is 2-2 against the spread and 3-1 overall in games when it scores more than 25.7 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Giants.